dlamm1997/MIF/README.md

 2. Filter for TM score >= 0.5, and probability score = 1
 3. Get unique list of target accessions.
 4. Retrieve uniprot mapping with taxanomy information.
-5. Filter for bacterial accessions.
+5. Filter for bacterial accessions; remove redunant accession from mapping
 6. Use bacterial accessions to filter alignemnet data.

 ```